NTU Public Health Conference

 - Professor Jonathan Van Tam - Deputy Chief Medical Officer for England - the most senior adviser role on health and medicine to the UK government.

-- Dr Emilie Cloatre - a socio-legal scholar whose main research interests lie in the intersection between law and contemporary 'science and society' issues, including pharmaceutical flows, access to health, and the politics of climate change regulation.
+- Professor Emilie Cloatre - a socio-legal scholar whose main research interests lie in the intersection between law and contemporary 'science and society' issues, including pharmaceutical flows, access to health, and the politics of climate change regulation.

 Call for abstracts